EMen11/EUR_CHF_Forecasting/README.md

 | LightGBM     | 0.003569 | 0.002676 | +7.3% |
 | Stacking     | 0.003324 | 0.002506 | ≈0% |

- **SES and ARIMA remain the champions**, with Ridge and Stacking as close challengers.
+ **SES and ARIMA remain the bests**, with Ridge and Stacking as close challengers.
 Complex models add little value without exogenous variables.

 ---